Solving Integer Linear Programs with a Small Number of Global Variables and Constraints: Computing the Fracture Number

 It is worth noting that this graph problem is closely related to the so-called \textsc{Vertex Integrity} problem, which has been studied on a variety of graph classes, including co-bipartite graphs~\cite{DrangeDregiHof16}.
 Unfortunately, to the best of our knowledge nothing is known about its complexity on bipartite graphs.

-To see that each variant of \COMPFRACS{} is equivalent to a specific subcase of the \VDTSCS{} problem (in particular depending on the choice of $D$ in the instance), consider the following polynomial time reductions in both directions.
+To see that each variant of \COMPFRACS{} is equivalent to a specific subcase of the \VDTSCS{} problem (in particular depending on the choice of $D$ in the instance), consider the following polynomial-time reductions in both directions.
 Given an instance $(\III,k)$ of \COMPFRACS{}, then the instance $(G_\III,V(G_\III),k)$ of \VDTSCS{} is easily seen to be equivalent.
 Similarly, if $(\III,k)$ is an instance of \VCOMPFRACS{} or C\hy \COMPFRACS{}, then $(G_\III,\var(\III),k)$ and $(G_\III,\cF(\III),k)$ are equivalent instances of \VDTSCS{}.
 Moreover, if $I=(G,V(G),k)$ is an instance of \VDTSCS{}, then $(\III,k)$, where $\III$ is any ILP instance such that $G_\III$ is isomorphic with $G$ is an equivalent instance of \COMPFRACS{}.
 Similarly, if $I=(G,U,k)$ is an instance of \VDTSCS{}, then $(\III,k)$, where $\III$ is any ILP instance such that $G_\III$ is isomorphic with $G$ and $\var(\III)=U$, is an equivalent instance of \VCOMPFRACS{}.
 Note that such an instance $\III$ can for instance be obtained as follows: \begin{itemize} \item for every vertex $v \in U$, $\III$ has one variable $v$ with arbitrary domain, \item for every vertex $v \in W$, $\III$ has one constraint with arbitrary non-zero coefficients on the variables in $N_G(v)$, \end{itemize}

 To justify a parameterized complexity analysis of our detection problems, we first show \NP{}\hy completeness of our problems.
-It is worth noting that the \NP{}\hy completeness of \VDTSC{} was far from obvious at first glance due to the restriction to bipartite graphs; indeed, for instance the related problem of deleting at most $k$ vertices such that the remaining graph only contains isolated vertices (\textsc{Vertex Cover}) is well-known to be polynomial on bipartite graphs. }\sv{We note that \COMPFRACS{} and its variants are closely related to the so-called \textsc{Vertex Integrity} problem on bipartite graphs~\cite{DrangeDregiHof16}.
-We use this connection to obtain our complexity result for \COMPFRACS{} and as a side result show that \textsc{Vertex Integrity} is \NP{}\hy complete even on bipartite graphs, which has not been known so far.}
+It is worth noting that the \NP{}\hy completeness of \VDTSC{} was far from obvious at first glance due to the restriction to bipartite graphs; indeed, for instance the related problem of deleting at most $k$ vertices such that the remaining graph only contains isolated vertices (\textsc{Vertex Cover}) is well-known to be polynomial on bipartite graphs.